openknowledge/kafka-api-showcase/README.md

 * `http://localhost:9081/kafka-ra-producer/api/messages?msg=<custom message>`
 * `http://localhost:9082/kafka-reactive-messaging-producer/api/messages?msg=<custom message>`

+**_HINT: Starting all samples requires many resources, that's why we recommend to select a subset of all samples.
+Therefor each sample module provides its own docker-compose file that starts Kafka, Zookeeper and the corresponding Docker container._**

 ## Resolving issues

 Sometimes it may happen that the containers did not stop as expected when trying to stop the pipeline early.
 This may